 A report will be published on an annual basis, including an account of activities, a review of progress and an evaluation of pupil and parental responses to our careers provision.
-This policy will be reviewed regularly in relation to government policy by the member of the Senior Leadership Team responsible as part of the whole-school self-assessment process and will be reviewed by Frome College when any additions or amendments are made.
+This policy will be reviewed regularly in relation to government policy by the member of the Senior Leadership Team responsible as part of the whole-school self-assessment process.
 Parents are welcome to give feedback on any aspect of the programme to the Careers Leader.